GotoFinal/blog/_posts/2017-06-24-dynamic-enum.md

 ---

 In java we have `enum` types, they might be great to describe some constant stuff, like days of week.
-But unfortunately some people use them to describe something that might change, like types of users, types of monsters in some game, etc. And this is just wrong, enums should be constant, never change, never break.
+But unfortunately some people use them to describe something that might change, like types of users, types of monsters in some game, etc. And this is just wrong, enums should be constant, they should never change or break.
 Now let's imagine that we want to create some game with support for modding, and we used enum for that monster thing... and now it is impossible to add new monster type from mod level. (or isn't?)

-So I will show 2 things in this post, how to add new entry to already existing enum, and how we can replace enums with something different in our code.
+So I will show you two things in this post: how to add new constant to already existing enum, and how we can replace enums with something different in our code.

 # Hacking into enums
 REMEMBER: this is dirty hack, you should never use it, unless there is no other option.